 Today’s hike was from Alexander Hill Road to Quabbin Reservoir.
 And this hike, plus tomorrow’s hike, were supposed to be shorter and easier.
 So today’s hike was slated at about 17 or 18 miles.
 I didn’t have the exact mileage because the starting and ending points were within marked segments – not at the start/end of segments – so I had to estimate.

-It was another warm day with highs in the mid-80s and a fair amount of humidity.
-The gnats were still out.
+Anyway, it was another warm day with highs in the mid-80s and a fair amount of humidity.
+And unfortunately the gnats were still out.

-The first section was along the Upper Bald /Stratton Mountain in the Northfield State Forest.
-We had a nice vista by a campsite and cabin, which also featured a giant cairn and two Stonehenge-like arrangements.
+So as we headed out from Alexander Hill, the first section we hiked was along the Upper Bald /Stratton Mountain in the Northfield State Forest.
+En route, we enjoyed a nice vista by a campsite and the Richardson-Zlogar cabin, which also featured a giant cairn and two Stonehenge-like arrangements.

 The day ended at nearly 24 miles instead of 17-18.
-We went back to our motel room exhausted once again.
+We went back to our motel room at the Hampton Inn Hadley-Amherst exhausted once again.